-The manufacturer shall specify the characteristics (limits of chemical composition) of the gas to be measured.
+The manufacturer has to specify the characteristics (limits of chemical composition) of the gas to be measured.

-For gases of the same calorific value, the influence of the composition shall be smaller than or equal to two-fifths (2/5) of the magnitude of the mpe.
+For gases of the same calorific value the influence of the composition shall be smaller than or equal to two-fifth (2/5) of the magnitude of the MPE.

-Note: It is assumed that the uncertainties of the CV of the calibration gases are consistent with the requirement.
+Note: It is assumed that uncertainties on the CV of the calibration gases are consistent with the requirement.